Browse by category via the sidebar on the left or choose ‘All Entries’ to see everything!

 I am passionate about play and games.
 I like interesting games of all sorts, but most especially board games.
 I have incorporated board games into enrichment classes for gifted youth that have focused on world history, geography, and economics.
 In 2008 I created and implemented a curriculum for the first anthropology class offered through The Center for Gifted.

-I’ve been fencing since sixth grade and will begin coaching Reed College’s fencing team at the end of August 2012.
+I’ve been fencing since middle school and have coached Reed College’s fencing team since 2012.